-I had the idea to make this bubbling slime fun experiment into a witches brew with googly eyes to add a bit of creep factor to this fun science project for kids.
-Although it was meant to just be a classic science project, it ended up as a STEM activity because our first version of the project didn’t work and we had to figure out why!
+I had the idea to make this bubbling slime recipe into a witches brew with googly eyes to add a bit of creep factor to this fun science project for kids.
+Although it was meant to just be a classic science project, it ended up as a STEM activity because our first version of the slime recipe didn’t work and we had to figure out why!

 Although some people might see an activity that goes wrong as a failure, activities that don’t quite work are actually a great way to teach critical thinking and problem solving to kids.

 How to Make the Eye of Toad Bubbling Slime Witches Brew

 If you can’t tell yet, we love slime at our house.
 Slime fun is definitely one of our favorite types of fun!